 A brief history of Dunham Massey

-A house filled with treasures, an ancient deer park and a renowned family garden- 300 years of history have unfolded at Dunham Massey.
-Home to two great families, the Booths and the Greys; their stories of fortune, scandal and duty can still be felt across the estate today.
+Over 400 years of history have unfolded at Dunham Massey.
+Home to two ancient families, the Booths and the Greys, their stories of international fortune and friendship can still be felt across the estate today.

 A medieval park